sphinx-doc/sphinx/Doc-26/documenting/rest.rst

 is significant in reST, so all lines of the same paragraph must be left-aligned to the same level of indentation.

-The Python docs use an indentation of 3 spaces.

 Inline markup
 -------------